Tag: relationships

 The tale of envy and spite in the story relayed in 1 Kings is abominable to most of us.
 How could any person ever do that, even if it is not their child?

 Yet, there are far too many tragic stories of people treating their children—their legacy—with something beyond contempt.
-The children don’t a “need”, or even worse, the death of the child meets the “need”.
+The children don’t meet a “need”, or even worse, the death of the child meets the “need”.

 The amazing depravity of humanity is often overwhelming.